kieranaustin/freeCodeCamp/README.md

 My solutions to the assignments on [freeCodeCamp](https://www.freecodecamp.org/).
-Follow [this link](https://www.freecodecamp.org/kieranaustin) to check out my profile.
+If you like, check out [my profile](https://www.freecodecamp.org/kieranaustin).